blingenf/FSC-Workshops/CTF Infrastructure/README.md

 owner / group: flaguser

 ### Socket
-_Note: this was original at /var/run/flagserver, but due to issues with clearing on reboot I moved it_
+_Note: this was originally at /var/run/flagserver, but due to issues with clearing on reboot I moved it_
 Directory: /var/lib/flagserver
 owner / group: flaguser
 permissions: 700